HeatmapDojo/ar-heatmap/ARCore/README.md

 ### Installation:

 #### Android Studio:
-Step 1: Open the project via File->Open and selecting the [ARCoreDemo](ARCoreDemo) project folder.
+Step 1: Open the project via File->Open and selecting the [ARCoreDemo](ARCoreDemo) project folder. <br>
-Step 2: Build the app by clicking the build (hammer) button in the toolbar.
+Step 2: Build the app by clicking the build (hammer) button in the toolbar. <br>
-Step 3: Select your AR supported device or emulator.
+Step 3: Select your AR supported device or emulator. <br>
 Step 4: Run the app by clicking the run (play) button in the toolbar.

 ### Examples: